-Whether it’s stress, sadness, relationship or academic problems, sharing your concerns with another person can make a positive difference.
-“Let’s Talk” is a program that provides brief, walk-in consultations for UWM students with counselors from the Norris Health Center at several locations around the UWM campus.
-It is free and no appointment is necessary.
+Whether it’s stress, sadness, relationship or academic problems, or coping with the impacts of COVID-19, sharing your concerns with another person can make a positive difference.
+“Let’s Talk” is a program that provides brief, informal, virtual consultations for UWM students with counselors from University Counseling Services.

-Let’s Talk is open to all UWM undergraduate and graduate students.
-Let’s Talk is the best fit for the following people:
+Let’s Talk is open to all UWM students.
+Let’s Talk is the best fit for:

 - Students who are not sure about counseling and wonder what it’s like to talk with a counselor.

 - Students who are not interested in ongoing counseling but would like the perspective of a counselor.

 - Students who have a specific problem and would like someone with whom to talk it through.

 - Students who have a concern about a friend and want some ideas about what next steps to take.

 Let’s Talk consultations are entirely confidential with the same exceptions as in individual counseling.
 These exceptions include if you were to disclose threat of imminent harm to yourself or someone else or if you were to describe ongoing child or elderly abuse.
 Anonymous information is collected about attendance so that we can keep track of the number of students we are serving.
 Let’s Talk visits are never reported on a student’s official university record.

 If you have any additional questions or unique requests regarding Let’s Talk consultations, please contact Carrie Fleider.